Children’s Ringette refers to all programs up to and including U10 and U12 programs introducing participants to the sport for the first time.

 By changing the format of games, we hope to also influence the way practices are run.
 In essence, we’re changing the “test” games to better support development so that coaches who “teach to the test” will focus more on the right skills.

 - Each provincial ringette organization is responsible for setting their own implementation timeline.
 Many are moving forward faster than the national timeline.
-See provincial implementation.
+Please see the Provincial Implementation tab for an overview of each provincial ringette organization’s key activities and plans in regards to Children’s Ringette.

-- Small-area games will be played across the country during the 2018/19 season, with small differences in order to identify best practices for game design.
-Differences will include:
+- Small-area games were piloted across the country during the 2018/19 season, with small differences in order to identify best practices for game design.
+Differences included:

 - Size of the playing surface (not to exceed half the ice surface)